Shilpa-Hina Twitter War Over Adult Clip Row: A Fan Threatens To Leak Hina’s MMS, Rocky Slams The Fan

 Hina’s BF Rocky Slams The Fan!

-This obviously didn't go well with Hina's boyfriend, who wrote series of tweets.
+This obviously didn't go well with Hina's boyfriend, who wrote a series of tweets.
 He wrote, "So to cover their dirt they are throwing Shit everywhere just as expected.
 Nonsense logics and comparisons n obv abuses to make it louder but lemme break your dream , it's not affecting at all.
 U like ur idol still make no sense and have no sensible explanations over the issue!" - (sic)

-Rocky Writes Series Of Tweets
+Rocky Writes A Series Of Tweets

 "Yes to make your selves happy and illogically content your void, your Idols and their media handlers (back to life) are promoting hate/abuses/anarch just like it's still BB11.
 There is no WKV to cover your filth anymore.
 And btw don't lemme start on who wants promotions and how." - (sic)